mattfaltyn/mattfaltyn.github.io/_pages/about.md

 📚 **Excellent technical communication skills** demonstrated through authorship in 13 scientific publications and recognition with over 1,800 citations.

-## My Two Obsessions: Measurement and Paradoxical Tension
+## My Three Obsessions: Measurement, Compression, and Paradoxical Tension

 ### Measurement
-Measurement is the process of assigning numerical value(s) to a particular attribute(s) or property(ies).
-Measurement is deceivingly complicated for a number of reasons including validity, reliability, subjectivity, and complexity concerns.
+Measurement is the process of assigning a numerical value(s) to a particular attribute(s) or property(ies).
+Measurement is deceivingly complicated for several reasons, including validity, reliability, subjectivity, and complexity concerns.
 For example, how do we measure the strength of a friendship?

+### Compression
+Compression refers to reducing data size to optimize storage or enhance transmission speeds while retaining as much of the original information as possible.
+This concept is notably intricate due to considerations like lossless versus lossy methods, efficiency, data integrity, and algorithmic diversity.
+For instance, how do we compress a high-resolution image without noticeably degrading its quality?

 ### Paradoxical Tension
 Paradoxical tension refers to the coexistence of seemingly contradictory or opposing forces that create a state of conflict or tension, challenging conventional understanding and requiring the navigation of paradoxical elements.
 For example, the tension between ego and humility; one cannot operate in the world without successfully managing this tension.